Root Cause Analysis of Measurement and Mechanistic Anomalies: Experiments

+To evaluate whether the approximations used by \ourmethod affect performance in practice, we compare it to exhaustive model-optimal assignment classification under oracle intervention probabilities \(\pib_{\mathrm{red}}\), denoted \OPTCLASS. \OPTCLASS is optimal only with respect to the estimated likelihood, not the true data-generating distribution.
+Since it enumerates all assignments, it is exponential in \(d\), so we restrict this comparison to the synthetic setting with 500 samples and 3 nodes.
+Fig.~\ref{fig:oracle} shows that \ourmethodstar closely matches \OPTCLASS in both root-cause localization and anomaly-type classification accuracy, while being substantially more efficient (47.57s vs.\ 1190.60s on average).
+This suggests that the approximations introduce little loss in the settings where exact comparison is possible.

-\subsection{Root cause localization}
+\subsection{Root Cause Localization}

-To investigate how well \ourmethod performs compared to existing root cause analysis methods.
-We grant all methods access to the ground truth DAG where applicable and mark such methods with a *.
+To investigate how well \ourmethod performs compared to existing root cause analysis methods, we grant all methods access to the ground-truth DAG where applicable and mark such methods with a *.
 We consider \SCM an adapted version of SCM-based attribution approaches \citep{budhathoki:2022:rootcause,strobl:2023:samplerca,strobl:2023:hetero}, \SMOOTHTRAVERSALSTAR and \SCOREORDER \footnote{Short for \textsc{SmoothTraversal}, \textsc{ScoreOrder}}~\citep{orchard:2025:rootcause}, and \AESHAP (autoencoder with Shapley values).
 We refer to Appx.~\ref{apx:implementation} for detailed implementations and hyperparameter selection.
-Since all competitors assume a given split between the normal and anomalous regimes, and are thus not directly applicable in the in-sample setting, we combine them with the best-performing sample detector aside from \ourmethod to obtain the split (see Appx.~\ref{apx:implementation}).
+Since all competitors assume a given split between the normal and anomalous regimes, and are thus not directly applicable in the in-sample setting, we combine them with the best-performing sample detector aside from \ourmethod to obtain the split.

-We evaluate all methods and report the results in Fig.~\ref{fig:rca}.
-On synthetic data, \ourmethodstar achieves the highest performance, with \ourmethod using a learned graph as a close second.
+We report the results in Fig.~\ref{fig:rca}.
+On synthetic data, \ourmethodstar achieves the best performance, with \ourmethod using a learned graph as a close second.
 On the real-world datasets, all methods struggle under the weak outliers in the Sachs dataset, resulting in uniformly low Top-$k$ recall.
 In contrast, on the Causal Chambers dataset, \ourmethodstar already attains a Top-$k$ recall of 90\% under the medium outlier strength, a level that is only matched by a single competitor under strong outliers.
 Notably, this evaluation measures root-cause localization under oracle detection.
 When we take detectability into account (see Appx.~\ref{apx:additional_rca}), \ourmethodstar and \ourmethod outperform competing approaches by an even larger margin.